glouppe/info8002-large-scale-data-systems/outline.md

 Slides are available at [github.com/glouppe/info8002-large-scale-data-systems](https://github.com/glouppe/info8002-large-scale-data-systems).
 - In HTML and in PDFs.
-- Posted online the day before the lesson.
+- Published/Updated the day before the lesson.
 - Slight differences/improvements/fixes from previous years.

 Slides are partially adapted from [CSE 486/585 Distributed systems](https://www.cse.buffalo.edu/~stevko/courses/cse486/spring16/schedule.html) (University at Buffalo) and